YonicDev/mpdr/README.md

 * **Copy one of the existing translation files.** This is NOT recommended as some translation files might become updated as the program is developed.

 > **NOTE:** The logs produced by the backend ([randomprime](https://github.com/YonicDev/randomprime), the actual randomizer) cannot be translated.

-> **TIP:** It is heavily recommended that you use the source code for a stable release to translate the program.

 If you have an issue with translation such as requesting a disambiguation, [submit an issue](https://github.com/YonicDev/mpdr-qt/issues/new) with the translation label.